Adopted by the Board of the Foundation for Baltic and East European Studies on 27 September 2018

 A person with a Conflict of interest may not handle the matter, that is, take any preparatory action or participate in settling the matter.
 The person with a Conflict of interest must leave the room when the matter is discussed.
 However, a member who has reported Conflict of interest may be asked about factual circumstances relating to the application or other matter in question if the Chair finds that this is required to obtain sufficient information on the matter.
 If the Chair has a Conflict of interest, a special Chair of the meeting for the matter concerned may be appointed.

 Conflict of interest must be noted in minutes of meetings.
 In addition, where a possible Conflict of interest has been investigated but not considered to exist, this must be entered in the minutes.

-A member of the Foundation’s Board or research delegation must, in a review of and decision on an application, voluntarily report Conflict of interest, if any.
+A member of the Foundation’s Board or research committee must, in a review of and decision on an application, voluntarily report Conflict of interest, if any.
 Conflict of interest exists if the review or decision relates to an agreement between the Foundation and the member personally or if, in an agreement between the Foundation and a third party, the member has a vital interest that may conflict with that of the Foundation.

 Here follow same examples on when Conflict of interest must be reported:

 - An application from a person close to the member through kinship or other personal relations.

 - An application from a close colleague, supervisor, doctoral student or other member of the research group or immediate institutional environment to which the member of the Foundation’s Board or research committee belongs.